ai-driven-dev/prompts/README.md

 ```

 ### Check knowledge base before answering `:checkKB`

+Discuss with the AI... then write this prompt.

 ```text
 Before answering, check the knowledge base to better understand my request.